furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 Components are the main building blocks in Polylith.
 Bases are another kind of building blocks where the difference from components is that they expose a public API to the outside world.
 Both bases and components are encapsulated blocks of code that can be assembled together into services, libraries or tools.
 Components communicate to each other through their 'interfaces'.
 The base in each project, glue components together via their 'interfaces' and expose the business logic via a public API, in this project's case, a REST API.

 There is only one base and one project in this workspace to keep it simple.
 The project named 'realworld-backend' bundles the base, components and libraries together.
 The development project makes it delightful to develop from one single place.
-You can run a REPL within the development project, start the Ring server for debugging or refactor the components easily by using your favorite IDE (mine is Intellij IDEA with [Cursive](https://cursive-ide.com) plugin).
+You can run a REPL within the development project, start the Ring server for debugging or refactor the components easily by using your favorite IDE.

 The Polylith tool also helps you run the tests incrementally.
 If you run the `` poly test `` command from the root directory, it will detect changes made since the last stable point in time, and only run tests for the recent changes.
 [Check out Polylith tool](https://polylith.gitbook.io/poly/workflow/testing) for further information about incremental testing or simply write `` poly help `` to see available commands.